 After you call 911, you should administer naloxone if you have it.
 Otherwise, try to keep the person awake and put them to lie on their side so they won’t choke.
 Stay with them until the ambulance arrives.
 Even if they don’t seem severely ill, you need to keep in mind that opioid overdoses can worsen quickly.
-Also, an individual who is conscious may wander off and get hurt while an unconscious person may stop breathing.
+Also, a conscious individual may wander off and get hurt while an unconscious person may stop breathing.

-Once a medical professional sees the individual, they will chose from a variety of treatment options to help save their life.
+Once a medical professional sees the individual, they will choose from a variety of treatment options to help save their life.
 These include:

 - Intubation or another type of airway management